garrandall/popular-music-data/tracks/cudi-montage-kids-see-ghosts.md

   start_date: '2018-06-23'
 ---
-Find my back in the cold, trapped in another soul, they can hear me holler I'm caught in it again, see 'em all strapped in an' can't move and I'm sinkin' lower Heaven gonna help me 'cause I feel the world weighin' on me heavy, tryna keep it steady Ready for the mission, God, shine your love on me, save me, please If I'm goin' alone, I've been gone for so long, ain't nobody, you can't hear a word
+Find my back in the cold, trapped in another soul, they can hear me holler I'm caught in it again, see 'em all strapped in and can't move and I'm sinkin' lower Heaven gonna help me 'cause I feel the world weighin' on me heavy, tryna keep it steady Ready for the mission, God, shine your love on me, save me, please If I'm goin' alone, I've been gone for so long, ain't nobody, you can't hear a word